Skip to main content

 7

-The company is notified and has 60 days to respond to you directly
+The company is notified and has 60 days to respond directly to you

 What happens: